ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 Backend structure
 ==================

-This chapter introduce the back end class inherit tree and class members first.
+This chapter introduce the back end class inheritance tree and class members first.
 Next, following the back end structure, adding individual class implementation in each section.
-There are compiler knowledge like DAG (Directed-Acyclic-Graph) and instruction selection needed in this chapter.
+There are compiler knowledge like DAG (Directed-Acyclic-Graph) and instruction selection needed here, and they will be explained on demand.
-This chapter explains these knowledge just when needed.
 At the end of this chapter, we will have a back end to compile llvm intermediate code into cpu0 assembly code.

 Many code are added in this chapter.
 They almost are common in every back end except the back end name (cpu0 or mips ...).
 Actually, we copy almost all the code from mips and replace the name with cpu0.
-In addition to knowing the DAGs pattern match in compiler code generation process and the llvm process phase, please focus on the classes relationship in this backend structure.
+In addition to knowing the DAGs pattern match in compiler code generation process as well as the llvm process phase, please focus on the classes relationship in this backend structure.
 Once knowing the structure, you can create your backend structure as quickly as we did, even though there are 3000 lines of code in this chapter.